Don’t fall prey to scams

 Having Trouble Paying Your Bills?

-Do not be shocked when your reduced income will not cover your regular monthly expenses.
+Do not be shocked when your reduced income or increased prices of consumer goods will not cover your regular monthly expenses.
 Sit down and do the math before bills roll in, and make adjustments to your spending.
 The earlier you make adjustments the better.
 If you are having trouble, paying bills contact your lenders or service providers about an alternative payment plan.
 Consider paying minimum payment or interest only payment for a short time while not receiving regular income.
 Some business are setting up programs to help people in this situation due to the coronavirus.
 But again make sure you call/contact them and verify you are talking to a legitimate company representative.

 Ideas to Reduce Your Expenses: